SSH warning - post-quantum key exchange

-Not sure if this is just coincidence or somehow related to me having just swapped in a larger external USB drive for my Diet-Pi (Pi4 B) based Plex server setup… but I’m getting this note when I try to SSH in from my Mac:
+Not sure if this is just coincidence or somehow related to me having just swapped in a larger external USB drive for my Diet-Pi (Pi4 B) based Plex server setup… but I’m getting this note when I SSH in from my Mac:

 ** WARNING: connection is not using a post-quantum key exchange algorithm.